You can’t see. You can’t smell it. You can’t taste it.

-One of the biggest mistakes people make, says Samantha Hoffmann, Fire and Life Safety Officer with Barrie Fire and Emergency Service (BFES), is that they put it (CO Alarm) by their furnace because they think that’s where their carbon monoxide problem is going to come from, “Actually, you need to have it by your sleeping areas…carbon monoxide mixes freely with the air, so it’s going to be coming throughout your entire house, even if your furnace is the culprit.
-You need an alarm right by your sleeping area so it’s loud and piercing and gets you into action.”
+One of the biggest mistakes people make, say fire safety officials, is they put it (CO Alarm) by their furnace because they think that’s where their carbon monoxide problem is going to come from.
+It needs to it by your sleeping areas.
+Carbon monoxide mixes freely with the air, so it’s going to be coming throughout the entire house, even if your furnace is the culprit.
+You need an alarm right by your sleeping area so it’s loud and piercing and gets you into action.

-That action, says Hoffmann, is to gather the family and leave the house immediately to get to fresh air, then call 911 to have firefighters pinpoint the source of the carbon monoxide.
+That action is to gather the family and leave the house immediately to get to fresh air, then call 911 to have firefighters pinpoint the source of the carbon monoxide.

 A kitty litter box could set off your alarm

-And while fuel-burning appliances and automobile exhaust are common causes of carbon monoxide, Hoffmann says it could also be something less sinister, like a cleaning product you’re using, if your CO alarm is too close to your kitty litter box or if your alarm is on the same switch as a light dimmer.
+And while fuel-burning appliances and automobile exhaust are common causes of carbon monoxide, it could also be something less sinister, like a cleaning product you’re using or if your CO alarm is too close to your kitty litter box or if it’s on the same switch as a light dimmer.

 Push the button